 - $500,000 in legislative grants

 - $40,000 from an Anchorage Park Foundation Challenge Grant

 Chanshtnu Muldoon Park is a newly dedicated community use park located in the heart of east Anchorage at the southeast corner of the road intersection at Muldoon and DeBarr.
 The park encompasses 26.74 acres of natural and previously-developed areas, with features that include the South Fork of Chester Creek, outstanding views of the Chugach Mountains, and lush upland forests and open meadows.

 Originally referred to as Muldoon Town Square Park during initial planning stages, the park underwent a formal naming process, after which Chanshtnu Muldoon Park was decided.
 The name

-Chanshtnu Muldoon Park was decided.
-The name Chanshtnu Muldoon Park ties our past to the present in a public space that future generations will enjoy.
-“Chanshtnu” refers to the Dena’ina name for “Chester Creek” which is a defining feature of the park.
+Chanshtnu Muldoon Park ties the past to the present in a public space future generations will enjoy.
+“Chanshtnu” refers to the Dena’ina name for “Chester Creek," a defining feature of the park's landscape.
 “Muldoon” is a common place name honoring an early Anchorage homesteader in the area.